Vyral/brett-jennings-recruiting/_posts/2023-05-04-real-estate-agent-ryan-talamontes-shares-advice-for-surviving-and-succeeding-in-a-tough-market.md

 {% include excerpt.html %}

-Today, I had the pleasure of sitting down with Ryan Talamontes, who is an agent in Silicon Valley, and I had the good fortune to coach and assist in his career.
+Today, I had the pleasure of sitting down with Ryan Talamantes, who is an agent in Silicon Valley, and I had the good fortune to coach and assist in his career.
 Ryan had a challenging path in real estate and learned some important lessons that we’ll share with you.
 From surviving in a down market to re-evaluating your goals, we’ll go over all of the advice that Ryan has for agents.

 **Feel free to watch the full message above or use these timestamps that will direct you to various points in the video:**

-0:00 — Expert On Fire - Ryan Talamontes
+0:00 — Expert On Fire - Ryan Talamantes

 0:24 — Ryan’s story